rprouse/til/csharp/git-commits.md

-# Calculate Git commits by Author on all branches
+# Count Git merge commits by Author

-This code will loop through every branch in a local Git repository and count the number of commits by each author over the past year.
-It also counts the number of commits to the default branch.
+This code counts the number of merge commits on the default branch.
+It only works with GitHub repositories.

 The code uses `LibGit2Sharp`,